shaohsuanhung/Perception-error-model-for-autonomous-driving/documents/weekly-report/week8.md

 1. Make the shell script to automatically run the dataset preparation pipline and workplace.
 Now only need to enter 4 commands (can be less) to convert all the txt file dataset.
 2. Debug on the issue that the perceived dataset not totally record 19-second scenes.
 (For example, only record 10 second data.)
 ## Weekly outcome
 1. Implement a shell script to automatically run the dataset preparation pipline and workplace.
 Now only need to enter following 4 commands to end-to-end convert all dataset the txt file dataset.
-In the future, this process pipline can **further compatible with any other publish dataset.**
+In the future, this process pipline can **further compatible with any other publish dataset.** The detail of the implementation of the shell script, please refer to the [readme.md](../../scripts/end_to_end_dataset_process_pipeline/readme.md).
 ```
 python3 main.py -i {nuscenes_dataset_path} -o {assigned output path} -m {gt or detection}
 ```